RavensbourneWebMedia/Digital_Advertising/sessions/02/README.md

 * **Who** is it for?
 * **Why** is it needed or wanted? / What problem does it solve?

-Your pitches don't have to be statements, the could start with questions or scenarios like,
+Your pitches don't have to be statements, they could start with questions or scenarios like,

 * Don't you hate it when...
 * You are traveling to a new city...